toddeTV/zlig/README.md

    bottom right to timeout (ca. 5 minutes) and then on the upcoming popup question<br>
    `You have not yet finished authorizing [...]
 Would you like to try a different way? (local server)` click `Yes` and use this alternative login mechanic.
-6. Rename `.env.example` to `.env` and set the environment variables.
-7. Install dependencies: `pnpm i`
+6. Install dependencies: `pnpm i`
-8. Happy coding <3
+7. Happy coding <3

 ### lint and prettier